Trump abandons 'defective' Iran nuclear deal, to revive sanctions

 Trump said he was willing to negotiate a new deal with Iran, but Tehran already has ruled that out and threatened unspecified retaliation if Washington pulled out.

-Brent crude futures LCOc1 settled 1.7 percent lower at $74.85 a barrel while U.S. West Texas Intermediate (WTI) crude futures CLc1 ended the session 2.4 percent lower at $69.06 per barrel.

-Wall Street remained in negative territory while energy stocks cut earlier losses after Trump spoke.

-Trump’s decision is a snub to European allies such as France, Britain and Germany who also are part of the Iran deal and tried hard to convince the U.S. president to preserve it.
+Trump’s decision is a snub to European allies such as France, Britain and Germany that are also part of the Iran deal and tried hard to convince the U.S. president to preserve it.
 The Europeans must now scramble to decide their own course of action with Tehran.

 China and Russia also are signatories to the Iran deal.